rku/arduino-tsiclib/README.md

-# A library for reading the TSIC 206/305 sensors from the Arduino platform
+# What is it?

 This is a library for the Arduino platform providing a clean interface to TSIC digital temperature sensors like 206, 305 or similar.
 It is mostly a cleanup of Rolf W.'s code available at [1] (which is based on code from [2]).

-It also comes with useful improvements like more precise sensor data.
+However, it also comes with useful improvements like not dropping precision when returning measured temperatures (which the original code does).

-# How to use it
+# How to use it?

 Just copy the library to your Arduino libraries folder.
 See the included example on how to use the library.

-# Note
+# Note:

 When calling readTemperature(), the sensor is turned on.
 After reading data has been finished, the sensor is turned off again in order to save power.